CVE-2008-5796

 01 // Technical Summary

-A critical SQL injection vulnerability exists in the eluna Page Comments extension for TYPO3, allowing attackers to remotely execute arbitrary SQL commands and potentially gain complete control of the web server.
-This vulnerability, present in versions 1.1.2 and earlier, poses a significant risk of data breaches, system compromise, and denial-of-service attacks.
+A critical SQL injection vulnerability exists in the eluna Page Comments extension for TYPO3, allowing attackers to remotely execute arbitrary SQL commands.
+Successful exploitation grants complete control over the database, potentially leading to data breaches, system compromise, and denial of service.

 02 // Vulnerability Mechanism